vladislowe/Web-Server/README.md

   - Add **./infrastructure/jenkins/Jenkinsfile** as a pipeline script.
 - Create webhook in your Github repository's settings.

-Also you need to have a **terraform-jenkins-role** in your AWS account with EC2 administrator access.
+Also you must have a **terraform-jenkins-role** in your AWS account with EC2 administrator access.